This international workshop is organized in the honor and in the presence

 A shuttle from from the KEOLIS company will bring participants from

 the nearby city of La Rochelle (train station) on Sunday 17, at 17:00 (5 PM).

 To reach La Rochelle, you can take the train from e.g. Paris Gare Montparnasse.
 The two main Paris airports are Charles de Gaulle (CDG) and Orly (ORY).

 RER line B (from CDG) or Orlybus (from Orly)

-A form for registering online will be available at a later point on this web page.
-We will accept payments by credit card and wire transfers.
+We accept payments by credit card and wire transfers.

 February 15, 2018: deadline for abstract submission (talk or poster).